Web Design for Swiss Businesses 2025 Multilingual, Modern, Precise

 Technical Implementation

-A professional multilingual website for Switzerland requires well-thought-out technical architecture:
+A proper multilingual website for Switzerland needs the right technical setup from the start:

 - URL Structure: Language prefix (/de/, /fr/, /it/, /en/) for clear separation